Shops and websites rated

-From Richer Sounds to John Lewis and Allbeauty.com, our surveys find the best-rated shops and websites.
+From Allbeauty.com, to John Lewis and Richer Sounds, our surveys reveal the best-rated online and high-street shops.

 Thousands of shoppers have rated the retailers they use, to reveal which brands are most loved, and which leave customers disappointed.

-Plus, our retail experts, consumer rights experts and statisticians analyse more data to work out which of the highly rated websites and shops earn our seal of approval and can be Which?
+Our retail experts, consumer rights experts and statisticians then layer on extra criteria to work out which of the highly rated websites and shops earn our seal of approval and can be Which?
 Recommended Providers.